helm/charts/incubator/seq/README.md

 # Seq

 [Seq](https://getseq.net/) is the easiest way for development teams to capture, search and visualize structured log events!
-This page will walk you through the very quick setup process.

 ## TL;DR;